 Children who were born from the mid-1980s to the 2000s or the new millennium have experienced the digital revolution.
 They have seen the evolution of the main frame to the compact personal computer, and they now live in the age of mobile technology.
 Convenience is packaged into gadgets that are small in scale yet massive in scope and fast in speed.

 Therefore, although some of the business ideas from Generation X remain relevant and in demand, most of the concepts of the millennials have their origins rooted in digital technology.
 Although a measure of physical labor is still required, the majority of jobs are no longer physical.
 Instead, they usually now involve a click of the mouse or a tap on the keypad.

 Here are 20 of the most awesome and best business ideas for teens in the Philippines.

-20 Best Business Ideas for Teens
+20 Best Small Business Ideas for Teenagers in the Philippines

 Have you heard of Willie Greene, Tavi Gavinson, and Spencer Tweedy?
 They manage the highly popular and influential blogs, WeTheUrban, Style Rookie, and SpencerTweedy, respectively.
-They are also the most sought after bloggers who are under the age of 18.
+They are also the most sought-after bloggers who are under the age of 18.

-Teens always have something on their minds, and the Internet has given them an outlet to express themselves.
+Teenagers always have something on their minds, and the Internet has given them an outlet to express themselves.
 Gone are the days when teenagers had to brood like James Dean or Johnny Depp to earn some street cred!
 Now, all they need is a blog page that can be set up for free or at minimal costs.